LydiaWang0421/CIM542/hw/Final/BrushTeethTimer.md

 ## Why This Project
-  The purpose of this project is to create a red Crazy Toy for anyone to play with.
+  The purpose of this project is to create a Brush Teeth Timer for users to make sure they spend enough time brushing their teeth every day.
-  This is a sound-control toy with LEDs blinking from eyes and mouth, so the users can make some noise to see the changes of the LEDs.
-This shows how the sound reacts with the users' voice interactions.
+  The users can simply click the button each time before starting brushing the teeth, and this Brush Teeth Timer would give the user a total 3 minutes for all the steps of brushing the teeth.

 ## Equipment